Mountain biking is an inherently dangerous sport with the distinct possibility of severe injuries, or even worse.

 Eastnor Deer Park is a beautiful venue and we openly encourage you to bring your bike and ride if you know that your bicycle and yourself are both fit for purpose.
 All of the courses when not in use for either practice or racing will be open for you to ride.
 The cost is £1.00 per rider payable at rider registration as you will need to sign in and receive a number board and cable ties to ride any of the courses.

-Advanced trails require a higher level of skill and stamina from the rider.
+Intermediate trails require a higher level of skill and stamina from the rider.
 Expect a higher frequency of technical features.
-Trail surfaces may have more exposed roots and rocks than intermediate trails and maybe loose and variable.
-The trails is generally flowing and undulating and can allow riders to pick up speed if they are confident of their ability.
+Trail surfaces may have more exposed roots and rocks than entry level trails and maybe loose and variable.
+The trails are generally flowing and undulating and can allow riders to pick up speed if they are confident of their ability.
 If you are unable to ride this you must not ride the trails.

 More challenging and steeper gradients, with some infrequent sharper inclines and grade-reversals along with off-camber sections.
 If you are unable to ride this you must not ride the trails.